GREATDANELADY.COM

 The vast majority of the problems we have been told are genetic are actually the result of feeding inadequate, incomplete, inferior grade, processed, fractionated, synthetic, hormone raised and pesticide ridden food stuffs to our animals and ourselves.

-In my previous articles I have discussed in great detail the fact that heating and processing of food stuffs kills or alters the "living" elements normally found in fresh raw whole foods.
-Therefore, dog food companies spray vitamins, minerals and amino acids back onto the dog food after processing and before bagging.
 Unless you are using a Holistic/Natural food, most of the vitamins and amino acids are synthetic and minerals are in such crude forms the animals cannot use them.
 (Example: milk and chalk are both calcium sources.
 Milk is a usable form derived from a whole food but chalk is a mined mineral and not a very usable form of calcium because it is not from a food).
 Then there is the even greater issue of getting each of these synthetic and mined nutrients from separate sources and mixing them together and thinking they will work together like they do when found in a natural state.
 Wrong!
 When we extract the part from the whole it is not the same.

 The Biggest Part of the Solution: Your Dog's Diet

 In my previous article "Whole Food For Disease Prevention", I addressed the way in which I have incorporated whole food nutrients into the diet without changing the protein/calorie content or disrupting the balance of the commercial food.
-For the past 20 years I use the following products in to help accomplish this goal.
+For the past 30 years I use the following products in to help accomplish this goal.
 It allows me to fill in the potential holes in the diet with a minimum of effort.

-Part of the Solution: Sulfur/Microminerals
+Part of the Solution: Sulfur/Micro minerals

 I want to focus on the element of sulfur for a moment because I am astonished no one has looked at this potential connection to the problem of torsion.
 Sulfur is one of these critical nutrients yet is almost discounted by dog food companies, nutritionists and veterinarians.
-I believe nutritional sulfur, which can be obtained in a product called MSM, and the micronutrient minerals from Source or Spark of Life may very well play an important role in the prevention of bloat and torsion.
+I believe nutritional sulfur, which can be obtained in a product called MSM, and the micro nutrient minerals from Source or Spark of Life may very well play an important role in the prevention of bloat and torsion.

 There may be a possible connection between bloat and torsion and inadequate amounts of or an absence of sulfur and micronutrients in the processed canine diet.
 This one mineral, sulfur, is of such great importance in body electricity and chemistry that I feel it is an important piece to this whole picture.
 Most dog foods are low or absent in sulfur content in the nutritional assay and if they do put it back in the food it is in as an amino acid supplementation.
 This mineral is really given no importance in light of the whole health picture yet here is some information about sulfur you will find very interesting.